 What is a Bridal Shower?

 A bridal shower is a celebration in honor of the bride-to-be that takes place before the wedding.
 Traditionally, the bridal shower celebration serves as an opportunity for guests to “shower” the bride with gifts.
-With new trends like couples showers and weekend getaway showers on the rise, it’s important that the modern bride and her party planners recognize that there are no strict rules to follow when it comes to planning the event.
-Something that embraces the bride-to-be’s unique personality and tastes will be the perfect toast to the bride-to-be.
-Despite rising trends and styles, many women are erring on the side of tradition and sticking to the classic bridal shower format which consists of a ladies-only daytime event that honors the bride-to-be.
+It’s important to know that there are no strict rules when it comes to planning the event.
+A bridal shower theme that embraces the bride-to-be’s unique personality and tastes is perfect.
+Despite rising trends and styles, many women are erring on the side of tradition and sticking to the classic bridal shower set-up.
+This consists of a ladies-only daytime event that honors the bride-to-be.

 Who Throws the Bridal Shower?

-These days, just about anyone can throw the bridal shower although, the event is usually hosted by the maid-of-honor and bridesmaids or the bride or groom’s mother.
-In fact, co-workers are hosting bridal showers nowadays too and it’s not uncommon for the bride-to-be or the couple to have multiple events celebrating the occasion.
+These days, just about anyone can throw the bridal shower.
+However, the event is usually hosted by the maid-of-honor, bridesmaids, or the bride or groom’s mother.
+It’s also not uncommon for co-workers to host bridal showers.
+Because of this, brides regularly celebrate with more than one bridal shower.

 Bridal Shower Planning Tips for The Host:

-- If the shower isn’t a surprise, make sure that you consult with the bride-to-be as this can be very helpful and will allow everyone to align on what the event will be all about.
+- If the shower isn’t a surprise, make sure that you consult with the bride-to-be.
+This allows everyone to align on what the event will be all about.

 - Try to keep open communication between everyone involved with the planning so you don’t step on anyone’s toes.

-- Set a budget for the shower ahead of time and have a transparent conversation with shower participants so you don’t overspend.
+- Set a budget for the shower ahead of time so you don’t overspend.

-- Get everyone who wants to be involved in the planning process together and have a conversation about expectations for the celebration and then assign roles and duties.
+- Get everyone who wants to be involved in the planning process together and discuss expectations for the celebration.
+You can also assign roles and duties.

 Who Pays for The Bridal Shower?

 Typically, whoever is hosting the bridal shower will pay for the celebration.
-It is poor etiquette to ask shower guests to contribute to the costs of the shower, so avoid doing so (at all costs!)
+It’s poor etiquette to ask shower guests to contribute to the costs of the shower, so avoid doing so.
 If you are taking on the task of hosting the bridal shower, but are worried about financial obligations you can ask to share the responsibilities and costs with other members of the bridal party.
 If that’s not an option, there is no need to worry.
 There are plenty of budget-friendly ways to host a shower.
-Opt for a more low-key celebration that focuses on the bride-to-be rather than an extravagant bridal tea party soiree.
+Create a celebration that focuses on the bride-to-be rather than an extravagant bridal tea party soiree.
 Rest assured that you can host a successful shower that the bride will love without breaking the bank and sacrificing this special milestone.

 How to Plan a Bridal Shower?

 The best way to plan a bridal shower is to stay organized.
-Use our detailed checklist below to help you with all of your party planning to-do’s:
+Use our general checklist below to help you with all of your party planning to-do’s:

 - Discuss event ideas with the bride-to-be and other shower planners.